What’s the best gym management software platform in 2022?

 Info From PushPress

-PushPress reported significant investments since 2020: Its team has increased in size from 8 to 26, with the engineering crew quadrupling.
+PushPress reported significant investments since 2020: At one point, its team has increased in size from 8 to 26, with the engineering crew quadrupling.

-The company also listed the following recent accomplishments, among others:
+in 2021, the company also listed the following accomplishments, among others:

 - Removed billing delays with Stripe.